 The appropriate form/s must be received on time by the local authority and school respectively.
-Late applications will be considered as 'In-Year Application'.
+Late applications will not be considered until all other applications have been reviewed.

 Full details and key dates are provided by each local authority.
 Many LAs only accept online applications.
 It's important to understand your LAs admissions guidance, which is available on their website (for example: www.birmingham.gov.uk/schooladmissions) and in council offices.